Robert underwent lap band surgery with Dr. Jeremy Korman....Robert - Lap Band Read more

-Marina Del Rey Hospital’s primary goal is to provide you with the highest quality health care to achieve your best possible health.
+Marina Del Rey Hospital’s primary goal is to provide you with the highest quality care to achieve your best possible health.
 This goal can best be met by working together.

 Preventing Treatment Problems

 Good clear communication is vital to keeping every patient safe.
-Issues arise and errors occur happen when an incorrect plan of care is followed.
+Issues can arise when an incorrect plan of care is followed.
 By asking and answering questions about your health status, diagnosis, and treatment plan, you assist the healthcare team in providing you with the best health care possible.
 It is important that healthcare providers know your identity.
 Check the information on your hospital ID band for accuracy.
 There may be more than one patient with the same name, so check your ID number and date of birth.
-If your ID band becomes illegible or is removed, request a new band.
+If your ID band becomes illegible or is removed, please request a new band.